RIKEN-RCCS/WHEEL/README.md

 All html documents under docs directory is converted from documentMD/user\_guide in CI process. so, plese do NOT change any files under docs directory.

+#### about CI process
+if you push new commit which includes user guide update, CI runner will commit new version of html user guide. so, you have to git pull for master branch after push and CI process is finished.

 ### scripts
 - `npm start` launch wheel